Why is Fix and Repair so Important?

 Repairing and reusing things, rather than throwing them away, helps reduce the amount of raw materials and energy used to manufacture new products.
 It also minimizes how much stuff goes into the landfill.
 Transitioning from a make-use-dispose approach to one that focuses on repair and reuse is an important part of meeting the Mayor Bowser’s goals to achieve Zero Waste by 2032 and to become a carbon neutral city by 2045.

-Fix-It Clinics are community events dedicated to changing the “throw-it-away” mentality.
-Visitors bring their broken items to the Fix-It Clinic where volunteer Fix-It coaches provide guidance in troubleshooting how to repair each item.
+Fix-It DC hosts community repair events dedicated to changing the “throw-it-away” mentality.
+Visitors bring their broken items to the Fix-It DC Event where volunteer Fix-It coaches provide guidance in troubleshooting how to repair each item.

 - Helps create a culture of recovery and reuse,